ganboing/clic-config/vnc/readme.md

 ssh -L 8080:localhost:5910 bg2539@beijing.clic.cs.columbia.edu
 ```

 This essentially forward all traffic sent to localhost:8080 from my own computer to localhost:5910 on the remote CLIC host.
 You can choose a different local port number rather than 8080 if there is another program which happens to listen to the same port.
 However you need to specify 5910 as the port number on the remote host, since by default, VNC Server listens to the port of 5900 plus the desktop id.
-Then I could use any SSH client to connect to localhost:8080.
+Then I could use any VNC client to connect to localhost:8080.
 For example,

 ```
 vncviewer ::8080